-These petrified waterfalls are a unique natural phenomenon formed by natural springs – take a close look and find out how to get to Hierve el Agua from Oaxaca City without a tour.
+These petrified waterfalls are a unique natural phenomenon formed by natural springs – take a closer look and find out how to get to Hierve el Agua from Oaxaca City without a tour.

 How to Get to Hierve El Agua

-Mitla is best reached via a bus (18 pesos / $1.00, 1 hour) from the Oaxaca 2nd-class bus terminal or along Boulevard Jose Vasconcelos (Highway 190).
+Mitla is best reached via a bus from the Oaxaca City 2nd class bus terminal or along Boulevard Jose Vasconcelos (Highway 190).
+The journey takes around 1 hour and costs 20 pesos / $1.07.

 #2.
 Mitla to Hierve el Agua

-When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a money belt such as the money belt with RFID blocking.
+When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a secure money belt at all times.

-The lucky may be able to sit in the extended cab, but for the best views hop in the back.
+If you’re lucky you may be able to sit in the extended cab at the front, but for the best views hop in the back.

-It does get a bit bumpy so hold on!
+It does get a quite bumpy so hold on!

 The pick-up truck takes you through a small village, past cows being herded, and along desolate stretches.